 Once a tree has contracted lethal bronzing, there is no way to treat it.
 To keep the bacterial disease from spreading to healthy trees, you must remove any infected palms.
 You can stay ahead of the disease by testing healthy trees.
 Any palm with a positive result should be removed.

-You can also take the preventative step of antibiotic injections for healthy trees.
+You can also take the preventive step of antibiotic injections for healthy trees.
 Doing this involves injecting them with oxytetracycline-hydrochloride every three to four months for at least two years.

 There are downsides to these treatments.
 First, they can get expensive if you have a lot of trees to treat.
 UF/IFAS’ Figart says the injections can also do lasting damage to your palm trees.
 He says the injections scar the trees, and palms don’t heal as quickly as other trees.
 “You’ll see every single injection site.
 You’re wounding the tree,” he says.
 Figart recommends treating your trees only if the disease is in your neighborhood.
 “That means the vector is around.
 If it’s not nearby, there is no reason to inject your trees.”